tbep-tech/wqtrends/cran-comments.md

 ##  Resubmission

-This is a version update to v1.4.2.
+This is a resubmission of a version update to reduce runtime for tests.

 ## Test environments